top of page

 - THE FORCE FIELD -

 Silicon Valley icon Reid Hoffman once said, "Entrepreneurship is like jumping off a cliff and building your plane on the way down."
-Although I've never founded a start-up company, this sentiment definitely resonated with me during the making of Song Sung Blue—a journey made possible by the passion and dedication of film professionals like Chris, Jimmy, Nick, Vince, Tim, and countless others who took the leap with me.
+Although I've never founded a start-up company, this sentiment definitely resonated with me during the making of Song Sung Blue—a journey made possible by the passion and dedication of film professionals like Chris, Jimmy, Nick, Bill, Vince, Timm, Ellen and countless others who took the leap with me.
 Our pursuit was not driven by financial gain, but rather the desire to create something soulful, profound, and emotionally resonant—goosebumps.

 After filming Lightning & Thunder for eight years, finding the right editor for Song Sung Blue proved challenging.
 Talented editors I knew from the television commercial world showed interest but couldn't commit to a six to eight month passion project.
 Eventually, I found a talented editor in NYC who embraced the challenge and the modest budget.
 I drove to NYC, handed off my editing system and hard drives, and he began reviewing the footage.